 "Trees."
 Tink announced meekly.
 "Where are the trees?"

 "It's a city," Peter said absently.
-"Not many trees around here."
+"There aren't a lot of trees round here."

 Peter stared at her, then glanced at the moon.
 "But we've only just arrived."